camlsys/aireg-bench/README.md

 We hope the resulting dataset provides a starting point to understand the opportunities and limitations of LLM-based AIR compliance assessment tools and establishes a benchmark against which the performance of subsequent LLMs at this task can be compared.

-In addition to the AIR-Bench benchmark dataset (see AIR-Bench Dataset below), this repository contains:
+In addition to the AIReg-Bench benchmark dataset (see AIReg-Bench Dataset below), this repository contains:

 - The code we used to prompt an LLM to generate the technical documentation excerpts in the dataset (see Dataset Generation below)
 - The code we used to evaluate a set of SOTA LLMs' performance on the benchmark (see Evaluation and LLM Annotations below)